 San Martin de Los Andes: Located along the shores of Lago Lacar, is a smaller and quieter version of Bariloche.
 It is worth a quick stop on the way to and from Bariloche.

 Bariloche: A very charming city in Argentina’s Patagonia region.
 It has lots to do and see in and around the town.
 Take the bus to San Martin and transfer.

-About the writer: Kerry Sun is from from Vancouver, Canada and is currently working for UNICEF.
+About the writer: Kerry Sun is from Vancouver, Canada and is currently working for UNICEF.
 Her education background is in international relations and development.
-She recently returned from an epic 10 month trip backpacking from Belize to Argentina!
+She recently returned from an epic 10-month trip backpacking from Belize to Argentina!